 Exercises to build the chest muscles

 The desire to get stronger and bigger muscles leads people to lift weights.
 Once you understand the chest muscles’ anatomy, it is easy to understand which lifts can build the chest muscles.
-The good news is there are numerous exercises to build chest muscles.
+The good news is there are many exercises to build chest muscles.
 When one says exercises or lifts to build chest muscles, you talk about pectoral muscles or pecs.
 The chest muscles are fast-twitch muscles that are explosive, quick, and powerful.
-They respond best to a short burst of power.
+They respond best to a quick burst of power.

 - Barbell bench press